AMfeta99/Generative_AI/ColorWizard/README.md

    Larger images require more processing power, while complex deep learning models needed, involve numerous calculations and parameters.
 Additionally, iterative optimization processes further increase computation demands.

 ### Metrics
+Evaluating the quality of image colorization is complicated, so usually it involves both objective metrics & subjective human perception.
+Metrics provide/measure color accuracy, consistency, and alignment with the original grayscale image.
+However, these metrics alone are often insufficient, as the perceived quality of colorization also depends on how realistic is the result for humans.

-PSNR (Peak Signal-to-Noise Ratio)
+- ### PSNR (Peak Signal-to-Noise Ratio)
+  PSNR was originaly from signal comparation and measures the peak power of a signal compared to the power of corrupting noise.
+However have been used to quantificar image quality and compare images.

+  PSNR reflets the difference between the original color image and the artificial colorized image.
+Higher PSNR indicates a lower difference, but it doesn’t necessarily guarantee perceptual similarity.
+PSNR can be misleading in evaluating image colorization quality because it measures overall intensity similarity, not color realism.
+As a result, it might indicate high quality even if the colors are unrealistic, as long as their overall intensity matches the ground truth.

-SSIM (Structural Similarity Index)
+- ### SSIM (Structural Similarity Index)
+-
-LPIPS (Learned Perceptual Image Patch Similarity)
+- ### LPIPS (Learned Perceptual Image Patch Similarity)
-FID (Fréchet Inception Distance)
+- ### FID (Fréchet Inception Distance)

 ## Setup
 ## Methods